vrstanchev/LibrePCB-Projects/AVRPICBoard/README.md

 The module can be used for educational purposes powered by ATtiny85 and PIC10F320.
  Designed By using LibrePCB  software.
- The target of the project is to use  Assembly languages for  AVR/ PIC microcontrollers together
+ The target of the project is to use  Assembly languages for  AVR/ PIC microcontrollers together.
+  It will be used for PhD Degree @ TU-Plovdiv.

 ## License
 Project's hardware is licensed under CC-BY-SA-4.0